• Get Involved!

 2. Health & Wellness

-• The project must demonstrate an active civic engagement component that ideally extends beyond your school.
+• The project must demonstrate an active civic engagement component that ideally extends beyond your school or nonprofit.

 4. Team Intro Slideshow OR Video